 The small town of Sedona, Arizona is known for formations of red rock that poke out from a sea of green.
-We’re more interested in the miles of single track that surround the town, and the temperate, semi-arid climate that make it such an excellent winter time destination.
-During our recent visit, the temperatures varied from low to mid 50s with brisk nights ranging in the 20s in the evenings.
+We’re more interested in the miles of single track that thread through the hills in the area, and the temperate, semi-arid climate that makes it such an excellent wintertime destination.
+During our recent visit, the temperatures varied from low to mid-50s with brisk nights ranging in the 20s in the evenings.

-Once it warmed up enough to want to rise, we crawled out of our sleeping bag and headed back to the Village of Oak Creek.
-After breakfast, we headed across the street back to the Bike & Bean.
-The guys at the shop recommend starting and leaving our car there and we happily obliged.
+Our go-to accommodations are often in our car camping in locations away from town; as much of the public lands in the area are managed by the forest service, its easy to find spots to camp.
+Mornings can be cold, so dress accordingly.
+On this visit, we started our day at the Village of Oak Creek.
+After getting breakfast at a local spot, we headed across the street back to the Bike & Bean to decide on a route for the day.
+The guys at the shop recommend starting from the shop, and leaving our car there; that’s an easy option and we happily obliged.
 Heading up and across the street we began checking trails off our list starting with Made in the Shade.

 Next time we’ll be hitting the Shade from north to south as it would have been significantly more fun in that direction.

 After the brief stint on Slim Shady we headed left up Hiline.
 Originally built by local riders as an expert/ advanced ride, we weren’t sure what to expect since so many of the trail reviews build it up as this “hardcore” trail.
-Hiline wasn’t a sanctioned trail until recently, but fortunately it was recently adopted by the Forest Service.
+Hiline wasn’t a sanctioned trail until recently, when it was adopted by the Forest Service.

 Most of the trails are rated for difficulty based on the sheer exposure.
 Highline counts as one of these.
 It’s one of Sedona’s best though, one to put on any list.
 It’s not for everyone, but in a time when so many trails are being sanitized, it puts a warm glow in us to see good stuff like this sanctioned.
 There was a ton of signage, and with our map, getting around was really easy.